zuozhenggh/learning-library/data-management-library/modern-data-warehouse/provision-odi-adw-oac/provision-odi-adw-oac.md

     ![](./images/1.30.png " ")

-**Note**: You may use any names for the files and folders.
+**Note:** You may use any names for the files and folders.
 We will be using the names that we mentioned above.

 ## **STEP 3:** Download Autonomous Data Warehouse wallet file